kenzasam/AvianFluInfo/general.md

 ## Biosecurity

 ### Countermeasures and surveillance
-* There are vaccines available in the case of an outbreak in the national stockpile (source).
-The efficacy of the bird flu vaccines against HPAI is unknown.
+* There are vaccines available in the case of an outbreak.
-* There are antivirals and treatments available that work for other Influenza A subtypes.
+* There are antivirals and treatments available in the case of an outbreak
 * CDC performs H5N1 specific surveillance (human) through its influenza A diseae surveillance program, and testing humans exposed to infected animals.
-* USDA performs H5N1 specific surveillance (animal) by milk testing,
+* USDA performs H5N1 specific surveillance (animal) by milk testing.
+* Independent organizations perform wastewater surveillance.

 ### General Precautions